 Fiscal Year 2019 Budget

-On July 17th, the proposed $245.4 million budget for Fiscal Year 2019 was presented to City Council.
-The proposed budget, which reflects cautious optimism about the momentum being gained in the regional economic recovery, includes $218.2 million for operations and $27.2 million for capital projects, with no new programs or positions.
+On September 18, City Council approved a fiscal year 2019 budget totaling $247.35 million.
+The budget, which reflects cautious optimism about the momentum being gained in the regional economic recovery, includes $219.02 million in operating expenses and $28.3 million in capital projects, with no new programs or positions.
+The budget is funded by a flat tax rate and does not include the remaining voter approved park projects.

 - a conservative approach to forecasting sales tax based on current year revenues;